SuperABC/SGS/README.md

 #### Type System

-SGS is a language with weak type constraint.
-That is, we need not to tell the interpreter the type explicitly.
-For programmer, we can regard all variables and function return values as arbitrary type.
+SGS separate types into three groups.
+They are basic type, array type and class type.
+For basic type, there are bool, char, integer, float, string five types.
+Then for array type, we need to tell the element type.
+Last, for class type, we need to tell the type and name for every elements.

 #### Statement